Research, Community Engagement, Career Exploration

 Martha Reed Coles Undergraduate Research Fellowship Fund (2000): Established in honor of Martha Reed Coles, by members of her family.
 As the first lady of Bowdoin College from 1952 to 1967, she took an active and vital interest in every phase of life at the College.
 The pleasure she received from her interaction with Bowdoin’s students and her appreciation of their youthful energy, intellect, achievements, and promise inspired her children to establish the fund.
 Income from this fund supports students engaged in scholarly research in the arts or humanities.

-Community Matters in Maine Summer Fellowships (2006): The Community Matters in Maine Summer Fellowships provide students the opportunity to work and serve in the local community by way of a placement in a specific organization to address community issues while strengthening campus–community partnerships.
+Community Matters in Maine Summer Fellowships (2006): The Community Matters in Maine Summer Fellowships, coordinated jointly through the Environmental Studies Program and the McKeen Center for the Common Good, provide students the opportunity to work and serve in the local community by way of placement in a specific organization to address community issues while strengthening campus–community partnerships.
 Through a ten-week funded placement, students explore work in the public sector while applying their academic studies to real-life problems at the local level.

 Davis Fund (1934): Established through a gift from Walter G. Davis, this fund supports research mini-grants to students to encourage undergraduate interest in international affairs.